iratrips-india/IratripsMapKit/docs/README.md

 If you plan to use the automatic route calculation, a valid key for the [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/) is required.
 You can set it up anywhere in your PCL, simply call `GmsDirection.Init("YOUR API KEY");`.

-If you plan to use the `NativePlacesApi` make sure you have a valid key for the [Google Places API](https://developers.google.com/places/) and set the key in your `AndroidManifest.xml`.
-Replace the following line

 ```XML
 <meta-data android:name="com.google.android.maps.v2.API_KEY" android:value="YOUR API KEY" />
 ```